Trump praises ex-adviser Flynn, offers 'good luck' as sentencing nears

 Last year, Trump said it was too early to consider pardoning any of his associates caught up in the Russia probe.

-Mueller’s investigation into Russia’s role in the 2016 election led to charges against 34 people and three Russian entities, including Flynn, Trump’s former campaign chairman Paul Manafort and Trump’s longtime personal attorney Michael Cohen.
+Mueller’s investigation into Russia’s role in the 2016 election led to charges against 34 people and three Russian entities, including Flynn, Trump’s former campaign chairman Paul Manafort, former deputy campaign chairman Rick Gates and Trump’s longtime personal attorney Michael Cohen.

 Trump has blasted the Russia probe and Mueller’s subsequent report as a “witch hunt,” while Moscow has denied any interference.